CaptainHoke/film-lib/README.md

 - Using Goa to "generate docs faster" was a terrible mistake
 - OpenAPI 3 docs are at gen/http/openapi3.json
 - It barely works, it's ugly, but it was fun
+  - You can add and get all actors at least duh

+## Launch Instructions

 ## TODO
 - [x] Goa API for Actors + JWT Auth